 TRON-based decentralized exchanges: GuildWallet and TronLink.

-Binance DEX: Ledger and Trezor hardware wallets, accessing with keystore file and mobile wallets such as Trust Wallet.
+Binance DEX: Ledger and Trezor hardware wallets, keystore file and mobile wallets such as Trust Wallet.

 It is well known that using keystore files or private keys either to access wallets or to use with decentralized exchanges is not a trusted method.